-Mental Health: Day Treatment Program or PHP
+Day Treatment Program or PHP Therapy

-PARTIAL HOSPITALIZATION PROGRAM OR DAY TREATMENT
+PARTIAL HOSPITALIZATION PROGRAM OR PHP THERAPY

 Patients tend to directly enter into PHP after completing their detoxification or inpatient treatment.
 In most cases, PHP requires the patient to be available for treatment on a daily basis.
 The main difference is that more of the patient’s time is required each day compared to the IOP.
-PHP programs usually last about 5-6 hours per day, 3-5 days per week.
+PHP usually last about 5-6 hours per day, 3-5 days per week.

 PHP programs have significant amounts of individual and group therapy where they are taught better coping mechanisms to deal with their stress as alternatives to turning to alcohol and drug abuse for solace or self-medication.
-It is with regard that PHP is sometimes referred to as day- treatment, to capture the idea that a patient will be receiving care on a nearly full-time basis during the day and allowed to go home in the evenings.
+It is with regard to that PHP is sometimes referred to as day treatment, to capture the idea that a patient will be receiving care on a nearly full-time basis during the day and allowed to go home in the evenings.

-Day Treatment Schedule
+Day Treatment Schedule at PHP Therapy

-Day Treatment Programs are ideal for people needing a high amount of support and structure, but able to live at home and benefit from community interaction.
-PHP is ideal for clients who do not need 24-7 care and inpatient treatment.
-PHP programs vary greatly, but in general include the following:
+Day treatment programs are ideal for people needing a high amount of support and structure but able to live at home and benefit from community interaction.
+PHP is ideal for clients who do not need 24/7 care and inpatient treatment.
+PHP programs vary greatly but in general include the following:

 - Participants live at home or in sober or transitional living accommodations.

-- Attend 25 or more hours of programming per week: 5-6 hours per day, 3-5 days per week.
+- Attend 25 or more hours of programming per week.
+5-6 hours per day, 3-5 days per week.

 - Programs are generally 4-6 weeks

-- Curriculum often includes 1 on 1 therapy, group therapy, family therapy, clinical diagnosis, vocational / academic training, substance abuse counseling and alternative therapies.
+- Curriculum often includes 1-on-1 therapy, group therapy, family therapy, clinical diagnosis, vocational/academic training, substance abuse counseling, and alternative therapies.

-PHP VS IOP: WHAT IS THE DIFFERENCE?
+PHP THERAPY VS IOP: WHAT IS THE DIFFERENCE?

 While the recovery journey is different for every person, there are levels of treatment for each problem, depending on how severe the symptoms are:

 The difference between an IOP and a PHP is subtle but important.
 The program that’s right for you will depend on many factors, including whether you’ve been in treatment before and whether you have a strong support system at home.
-The most important difference between IOP and PHP is that:
+The most important difference between IOP and PHP is that

 If you’ve been through inpatient treatment recently and you’re looking for the next step in your recovery journey, a PHP could be the ideal next step.